IGLADI/AmICompatible/README.md

     az vm image terms accept --publisher resf --offer rockylinux-x86_64 --plan 9-base
     ```

-We try to keep all TOS commands needed here, if you encounter one not listed here please contribute or open an issue.
+> ℹ️ We try to keep all TOS commands needed here, if you encounter one not listed here please contribute or open an issue.

+### Azure Limitations

-If you encounter a Azure limitation, for example `PublicIPCountLimitReached` try decreasing `max_threads` in `aic.yml` or increase your subscription limits if you are on a paid plan.
+If you encounter an Azure limitation, for example `PublicIPCountLimitReached` try decreasing `max_threads` in `aic.yml` or increase your subscription limits if you are on a paid plan.

+### Windows SSH Extension Issues

+The extension has a timeout of ~3 minutes to setup ssh, if you encounter any issues with the extension, try increasing `vm_size` in `aic.yml`.